 What is DotLiquid?

-DotLiquid is a deviation from Shopify’s original liquid template language.
-It is a .Net port of the popular Shopify’s Liquid templating language.
+DotLiquid is a deviation from Shopify’s original Liquid template language.
+It is a .NET port of the popular Shopify’s Liquid templating language.
 It is a separate project that aims to retain the same template syntax as the original while using .NET coding conventions where possible.
 However, they are not entirely the same.
 In some cases, they have different behaviors.

 Liquid uses a combination of objects, tags, and filters inside template files to display dynamic content.